 - 3.1 All documents reflect the requirements of current employment legislation. - 3.2 The Council will consider all realistic alternatives to compulsory redundancies and will discuss and consult upon alternatives with staff and their trade union representatives where appropriate.
-This may mean changes to final business cases following a consultation period to cover alternatives such as: - reducing or eliminating overtime - reducing or changing employee allowances - reviewing the use of temporary, fixed term, casual and agency contracts
+This may mean changes to final business cases following a consultation period to cover alternatives such as:

-- seeking employee requests for early retirement, voluntary redundancy and reduction of hours - restricting or freezing recruitment - reducing expenditure in other ways (or increasing income) wherever possible - considering retraining and/or redeployment. - 3.3 Any measures adopted must not adversely affect the Council's business and the Council's ability to serve its customers/clients. - 3.4 The appropriate manager will receive support and advice in relation to a restructuring process by Human Resources, exploring all of the available options, before any change process starts.
+- reducing or eliminating overtime - reducing or changing employee allowances - reviewing the use of temporary, fixed term, casual and agency contracts - seeking employee requests for early retirement, voluntary redundancy and reduction of hours - restricting or freezing recruitment - reducing expenditure in other ways (or increasing income) wherever possible - considering retraining and/or redeployment. - 3.3 The appropriate manager will receive support and advice in relation to a restructuring process by Human Resources, exploring all of the available options, before any change process starts.
 This will provide a positive and consistent approach for any organisational change.